AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 ---

+# How to Interview your interviewers using a must-have and a deal-breaker list

 At the end of most interviews will come the question, "Do you have any questions for us?"
 Common advice over the interwebs is that you should always have questions to ask because it will make you look more prepared and leave a good impression.
 But, there is a much more important reason to interview your interviewer.

 I have worked for a few companies in my career.
 Some of them worked out great, while for others, after a few months of joining, I realized it wasn't a great fit.

 Joining a company and finding out that it isn't a good match never feels great.
 It can be hard to know if the company we are thinking of joining is a good fit (before actually joining them).
 Still, we can increase the chances by doing a little bit of introspection and preparation.

 ## How to apply the lists in an interview